analystibpateladesh/algo_trading/README.md

 ## STEP 1 — Install Python & Node.js (FREE)

 ### Python (if not installed)
-Download from https://python.org/downloads — choose Python 3.11+
+Download from https://python.org/downloads — choose Python 3.11 only(not uper models)
 During install, CHECK "Add Python to PATH"

 ### Node.js (if not installed)